gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

     Number of pixels in the declination axis.

 *xpmax* (float)
-    Physical size of the channel maps along the x axis [arcsec]
+    Physical size of the channel maps along the right ascension axis [arcsec].

 *papv* (float)
-    Position angle used to calculate the PV [degrees]
+    Position angle used to calculate the PV [degrees].

 *bmaj* (tupple)
-    Beam major axis [arcsec]
+    Beam major axis [arcsec].

 *bmin* (tupple)
-    Beam minor axis [arcsec]
+    Beam minor axis [arcsec].

 *pabeam* (float)
-    Beam position angle [degrees]
+    Beam position angle [degrees].

 *vt* (str or float)
-    Thermal+turbulent line-of-sight velocity dispersion [km/s] If thermal+turbulent line-of-sight velocity dispersion is smaller than the instrumental spectral resolution, vt should be the spectral resolution.
-It can be also set to a integer times the channel width (e.g., "2xchannel")
+    Thermal+turbulent line-of-sight velocity dispersion [km/s] If thermal+turbulent line-of-sight velocity dispersion is smaller than the instrumental spectral resolution, **vt** should be the spectral resolution.
+It can be also set to a integer times the channel width (e.g., "2xchannel").

 *tolfactor_vt* (float)
-    If the velocity dispersion vt is not 0, the masses corresponding to a channel maps are spread along the whole cube in the velocity axis following a Gaussian distribution. tolfactor_vt parameter truncates the Gaussian distribution at vt*tolfactor_vt in order to make the computation substatially faster.
-A low tolfactor_vt can result in a warning reporting an underestimation of the total mass of the model.
+    The masses corresponding to a channel map are spread along the whole cube in the velocity axis following a Gaussian distribution, being **vt** parameter the standard deviation of the Gaussian. **tolfactor_vt** parameter truncates the Gaussian distribution at **vt** * **tolfactor_vt** in order to make the computation substatially faster.
+A low **tolfactor_vt** can result in a warning reporting an underestimation of the total mass of the model.

 *CIC* (bolean)
     Set to True to perform 2D Cloud in Cell interpolation along the spatial dimensions.
-If False, a nearest neighbour association will be perform.
+If False, a Nearest Grid Point method will be perform.

 *refpix* (list or None)
     Pixel coordinates (zero-based) of the source, i.e., the origin from which the distances are measured.
-The first index is the R.A. axis, the second is the  Dec. axis [[int, int] or None]
+The first index is the right ascension axis, the second is the declination axis [[int, int] or None].

 *coordcube* ("sky" or "offset")
-    Set to "sky" if you would like to set the cube headers in sky coordinates, or "offset" if you prefer them in offsets relative to the origin (the source).
+    Set to "sky" in order to set the cube headers in sky coordinates, or "offset" if you prefer them in offsets relative to the origin (the source).

 *parot* (float)
     Angle to rotate the image [degrees]

 *sigma_beforeconv* (float)
     Standard deviation of the noise of the map, before convolution.
-Set to None if maxcube2noise is used.
+Set to None if **maxcube2noise** is used.

 *maxcube2noise* (float)
     Standard deviation of the noise of the map, before convolution, relative to the maximum pixel in the cube.
 The actual noise will be computed after convolving.
-This parameter would not be used if sigma_beforeconve is not None.
+This parameter would not be used if **sigma_beforeconve** is not None.

 Moments and PV parameters
 -------------------------

+This parameters control the properties of the moments and the position-velocity diagrams.

 *savefits* (bolean)
-    Set to True in order save the moments and the PV in fits file format.
+    Set to True in order save the moments and the PV in fits format.

 *saveplot* (bolean)
-    Do you want to save a figure of the moments and the PV?
-[True/False]
+    Set to True in order to save a figure of the moments and the PV [True/False].

 *mom1clipping* (str)
     Clipping for moment 1 as a function of the standard deviation of noise in the image (e.g., "5xsigma").